 The whole point of this post isn’t to scare you.

-I’m just so pissed that most breastfeeding material kind of fails to mention the bumpy start that a lot of women have.
+I’m just so pissed that most breastfeeding material kind of fails to mention the bumpy start that a lot of people have.
 It’s a great way to feed your kid.
-Hey, I did it with both my kids but I don’t think it’s always a Blue Lagoon experience for everyone and women should be given the support they need if they are trying to get through those dark days to get to their very own Blue Lagoon even if it’s just a Turquoise Puddle.
+Hey, I did it with both my kids but I don’t think it’s always an easy experience for everyone.
+We all deserve the support to get through those dark days without that 'exquisite pain'.

 Related: Missing Breastfeeding Words